-Following is a report from the Sambad:
+Following report is from the Sambad:

-Following OPED is from the Samaja:
+Following report is from the Sambad: